Ry-Rousseau/ry-rousseau.github.io/_posts/2026-02-09-longformer-framing-classifier.md

 I used RunPod's A40 GPU for the full silver training run, it took approximately 72 hours.
 I finished with the gold run on my local RTX 4070Ti with 16GB VRAM, optimizing with gradient accumulation and smaller batch size, completing the focal loss grid search and final train over 12 hours.

-Using weights and biases to track training runs proved immensely helpful and greatly eased evaluation between experiments.
+Using weights and biases (the `wandb` package) to track training runs proved immensely helpful and greatly eased evaluation between experiments.
+Their online interface is very useful and saves countless hours just for plotting loss curves.
+Saves an organizational headache.

 ### Experiments